dbortoluzzi/ats-proto/DOCUMENTATION.md

 a microservice should not share resources with other microservices, like databases or file system.
 It also should be fault tolerant to crashes of other microservices.

 - **Location transparency**
-a microservice should not reveal its physical location (ip address or something else), but it should consumed through an API gateway.
+a microservice should not reveal its physical location (ip address or something else), but it should be consumed through an API gateway.

 - **Authentication**
 a microservice should be consumed through an authentication system.